andrewfrueh/PowderOfLife/README.md

 # Powder Of Life

-A framework for building simple neural networks to power interactive and autonomous analog robots.

 ## Introduction

 Welcome!
 Glad you could stop by.

 ### What is Powder Of Life?

+POL is a framework for building simple neural networks to power interactive and autonomous analog robots.

+Feel free to [check out my socials via my website](https://andrewfrueh.com) to see the kinds of things I'm making with POL (i.e. why I put in the endless hours it takes to build all this).

 #### We're not in Kansas anymore